Is Post-Tension Concrete Better Than Reinforced Concrete?

 Post-tension concrete (PT concrete) is a technique where steel tendons are stretched within the concrete to add strength after the concrete is cast and partially hardened.
 Think of it as giving concrete a “superpower” to withstand tension better than conventional methods.

-How Post-Tensioning Works
+How Does Post-Tensioning Work?

+This process allows the concrete to handle larger loads and longer spans, making it ideal for certain types of construction.
 PT concrete is widely used in structures like bridges, large floors, parking decks, and high-rise buildings, where additional strength and flexibility are critical.

 What is Reinforced Concrete, and How Does It Work?